OctopusDeploy/blog/blog/2023-05/navigation-uplift/index.md

 Each change to the navigation will deliver more visual consistency and improve the information architecture.

 We're dedicated to improving the Octopus Deploy UX.
 This is the first of many milestones to achieve a world-class navigation experience.
+If you'd like to help us continue to improve Octopus, check out [our careers page](https://octopus.com/company/careers).

 Happy deployments!